jahmar-code/fl_research/research_findings.md

 This provides computational security based on the Ring-Learning With Errors (RLWE) problem, which is believed to be resistant to quantum attacks.

-### Combined Privacy Guarantees of Hybrid Approach
+### Combined Privacy Guarantees of Hybrid Approaches

-The hybrid approach benefits from both:
+Both hybrid approaches benefit from:

 1. **DP's information-theoretic guarantees**: